 I can just hear some of you kvetching now… “But I want my knives to match!”
 I felt that way too, at first.
 But different knife brands are suited to different purposes.
 For me, it made sense to get a Japanese-style knife as my main chef’s knife (aka Mordechai).
 Japanese knives are lighter steel, sharper, and better for vegetable prep.
 I eat a lot of vegetarian food, so most of my prep work is with veggies and herbs.
 On the other hand, a German-style knife is better for heavy-duty slicing—cutting through meat, boning, etc. I’ll be getting a Wusthof for those kinds of dishes.
 Over the next few weeks, I’m going to add to my collection till it’s complete with the knives that are best for me.

 Instead of buying a block of matching knives, I recommend you choose the knives that feel right for specific tasks.
-Then get a Kapoosh to store them!
-I love that name, Kapoosh.
-Or if you really want to pretend you’re a Food Network star, install a magnetic strip on your wall—it’s sterile, keeps your knives in easy reach, and looks pretty hard-core too.
+Then get a block to store them!
+Or if you really want to pretend you’re a Food Network star, install a magnetic strip on your wall—it’s sterile, keeps your knives in easy reach, and looks pretty hard-core too. 😉

 Figure out which knives you use the most.
 The average home cook doesn’t need all the knives that come in a large knife block.
 For me, this is the ultimate knife/tool collection (in order of importance):